 - Relationship extends beyond current publication – journalists may change jobs or companies, but you’ll still be connected.

-If this kind of soft marketing isn’t your forte, consider hiring someone who has had success obtaining press with little to no budget, or hire someone with an editorial background as they’ll know exactly what a good and bad pitch looks like.
+If this kind of soft marketing isn’t your forte, Here’s a link-building case study by Webology you might find interesting.
+Or you may consider hiring someone who has had success obtaining press with little to no budget, or hire someone with an editorial background as they’ll know exactly what a good and bad pitch looks like.